Risks of Sleeping With Contact Lenses

 sleeping with contact lenses

-A majority of people who wear contact lenses are guilty of sleeping with contact lenses on at some point or the other in their lives.
-So what happens if you sleep in contacts?
+A majority of people who wear contact lenses are guilty of sleeping with contact lenses at some point or other in their lives.
+So what happens if you sleep in contact?

-Corneal Neovascularization – Apart from infection, those who sleep while wearing contact lenses are also at the risk of oxygen deprivation in the eye.
-This causes the eye to grow more blood vessels in order to increase the supply of blood to the cornea.
-The increase in blood vessels hinders the light from travelling through the cornea normally, thus impairing vision.
+Apart from infection, those who sleep while wearing contact lenses are also at risk of oxygen deprivation in the eye.
+This causes the eye to grow more blood vessels to increase the supply of blood to the cornea.
+The increase in blood vessels hinders the light from traveling through the cornea normally, thus impairing vision.
 This is known as corneal neovascularization.

-Blindness –If keratitis is left untreated, it can lead to minor vision loss or the need for a cornea transplant or even blindness in some cases.
-Those who wear contact lens can reduce the risk of infection by dedicatedly following all the precautions related to cleaning, handling and storage of the contact lenses.
+If keratitis is left untreated, it can lead to minor vision loss the need for a cornea transplant, or even blindness in some cases.
+Those who wear contact lenses can reduce the risk of infection by strictly following all the precautions related to cleaning, handling,g and storage of the contact lenses.
 Purchasing disposable soft contact lenses is also a good option for those who find the maintenance of contacts tedious.

 Your email address will not be published.
 Required fields are marked *